John-Kostick/vzome-sharing/_posts/2024-05-30-Trackball-Plus-Green-13-09-35.md

   </figcaption>
 </figure>

-Here is shown another kind of stacking of spheres represented by polyheral balls.
+Here is shown another kind of stacking of spheres represented by polyhedral balls.
 A ball is inscibed in a Pentagonal Dodecahedron, intersecting its edge centers.
 Parallel balls can be attached at these points, resulting in an array of 12 balls in icosahedral symmetry.
 This arrangement can be seen to surround a similar ball, which must be scaled down to fit tangent to all of the 12.
 This kind of array can be extended in various ways concentrically, but not as a uniform lattice.

 <figure style="width: 87%; margin: 5%">